lawinsky/MLT-course_projects/README.md

 # mlt
-Completed course projects from Master in Language Technology at University of Gothenburg
+Completed course projects in Master in Language Technology at University of Gothenburg
 Author: Lawin Khalid